nggit/tremolo-docs/middleware.md

         response.set_status(405, 'Method Not Allowed')
         response.set_content_type('text/plain')

-        """ Halt with return.
+        """Halt with return.

         The request will end at this point.
         The next middlewares (if any), and handlers will not be executed.
         """